 The standard of education in Australia is world-class, which is great news for your family.
 In fact, the Human Development Index (HDI) ranked Australia third in the world out of a total of 174 countries based on high GDP, life expectancy, literacy and education, just behind Norway and Switzerland.

 As in the UK, you will have a choice between public (state) schools, faith schools and private education, with most children – a good two-thirds – attending public schools.
-Education is compulsory from aged six to 16, with the government recommending a year at pre-school before primary school.
+Education is compulsory from ages six to 16, with the government recommending a year at preschool before primary school.

 Whatever school you’re looking for, the Australian Schools Directory has institutes listed, of every type and for every region.

 What is the education system like in Australia?